 1. Be proactive and willing to put yourself out there

 First and foremost, don’t be like Andruid. 😂 No, I mean it.
 I’m a huge introvert, and I suck at getting out of my shell and making new friends in my free time.
-That’s why I only have a mere 24 Twitter followers since creating my new account in February.
+That’s why I only have a handful of Twitter followers since creating my new account in February.
 I keep dragging my feet on introducing myself!

 If you want to do well at marketing your text-based game, you’ll need to be friendly and proactive.
 Everything I’m going to suggest from here on out will require you to put yourself and your game out there.

 If that’s more than you’re up for – that’s okay!
 I totally get it.
 Marketing is a time-consuming skill not everyone wants to practice.
-There are only so many hours in the day, only so much creative energy to spare.
-Luckily, there’s a solution.
+There are only so many hours in the day and only so much creative energy to spare.

 Delegate the marketing tasks